YHaJung/YHaJung/README.md

 I am a student who is studying Computer Science in South Korea.
 I am interested in AI, which makes the seemingly impossible possible.

--  👊 I’m currently working on CodeIng as a Recommendation System.
+-  👊 I’m currently working on CodeIng as a Recommendation System Developer.
   - 🔭I made frontend of http://www.codesum.net/ , which is still in development.
 - 👊 I’m developing an AI algorithm for Hits-Hike Project.
 - 👊 I'm participating in Naver BoostCamp AI-Tech.